Brad Williams (puppeteer): Death

-Williams was struck by a car on October 17, 1993, in Grand Rapids, Michigan.
+Williams was involved in an automobite accident on October 17, 1993, in Grand Rapids, Michigan.
 He was rushed to Butterworth Hospital, where he later died due to complications from his injuries, aged 42.
 He is survived by his mother, his sister Lorma Williams Freestone, his brother-in-law Kenneth Dale Freestone, and his nieces and nephews Aubrey Freestone Garcia and her husband, Manny Garcia; Cody Scott Freestone and his wife, Amber Emery, and Robert Schrader and Wayne Schrader.
 Williams' father died at his home on July 11, 2011 at the age of 89.

 Exhibitions

 His work was featured in a 1996 exhibition called Puppetronics at Stamford Museum and Nature Centre, with puppets displayed including his Rex and Rita Readasaurus characters, which were created for Barbara Bush's American literacy program.
 Williams' contribution to the field of puppetry was also recognized in a 1997 exhibition at the University of Connecticut's Ballard Institute and Museum of Puppetry.